 The estimates of Petroleum Reserves and Contingent Resources contained in this presentation are based on, and fairly represent, information and supporting documentation prepared under the supervision of Mr. A. G. Gadgil, who is employed by BHP.
 Mr. Gadgil is a member of the Society of Petroleum Engineers and has the required qualifications and experience to act as a qualified Petroleum Reserves and Resources evaluator under the ASX Listing Rules.
-This presentation is issued with the prior written consent of Mr. Gadgil who agrees with the form and context in which the Petroleum Reserves and Contingent Resources are presented.
-Reserves and Contingent Resources estimated using deterministic methodology.
-Aggregates of Reserves and Contingent Resources estimates contained in this presentation have been calculated by arithmetic summation of field/project estimates by category with the exception of the North West Shelf (NWS) Gas Project in Australia.
-Probabilistic methodology has been utilised to aggregate the NWS Reserves and Contingent Resources for the reservoirs dedicated to the gas project only and represents an incremental 6 MMboe of Proved Reserves.
-The barrel of oil equivalent conversion is based on 6000 scf of natural gas equals 1 boe.
-The Reserves and Contingent Resources contained in this presentation are inclusive of fuel required for operations.
+This presentation is issued with the prior written consent of Mr. Gadgil who agrees with the form and context in which the Petroleum Reserves and Contingent Resources are net of royalies owned by others and have been estimated using deterministic methodology.
+Aggregates of Reserves and Contingent Resources estimates by category with the exception of the North West Shelf (NWS) Gas Project in Australia.
+Probabilistic methodology has been utilised to aggregate the NWS Reserves and Contingent Resources contained in this presentation are inclusive of fuel required for operations.
 The respective amounts of fuel for each category are provided by the following table.
 Production volumes exclude fuel.
 The custody transfer point(s)/point(s) of sale applicable for each field or project are the reference point for Reserves and Contingent Resources are as of 30 June 2021.
-Where used in this presentation, the term Resources represents the sum of 2P reserves and 2C Contingent Resources.
+Where used in this presentation, the term Resources represents the sum of 2P reserves and Contingent Resources.
 BHP estimates Proved Reserve volumes according to SEC disclosure regulations and files these in our annual 20-F report with the SEC.
-All Unproved volumes are estimated using SPE-PRMS guidelines, which among other things, allow escalations to prices and costs, and cost
+All Unproved volumes are estimated using SPE-PRMS guidelines, which among other things, allow escalations to prices and other Unproved volumes may differ the same or similarly-named measures used by other companies.
+Non-proved estimates are inherently more uncertain than proved.